wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

    <br /><br />
 Companies that implement Salesforce CRM see improvement in sales of 30% because Salesforce provides a data collection system to implement a <strong>disciplined</strong> approach to selling.

-   * Mobile "Salesforce1" apps
-   * Integrations with Gmail, other systems
+   * Leads can be automatically allocated
+   * Emails can be automatically sent out
-   * "Web-to-Lead" automatically sends web form fills directly into Lead records in Salesforce.
+   * "Web-to-Lead" automatically sends web form fills directly into Salesforce Sales Cloud Lead records.
+   * "Email to Case" integrates with Gmail and Outlook to automatically reads emails into Service Cloud case records.
    <br /><br />
 Data collection also enables Sales Managers to make decisions based on facts.
    * Calculation of how much is in each part of the sales funnel